orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 ## Security considerations

 {% hint style="warning" %}
-Even though you can configure the proxy portlet to show a give app and form, the proxy portlet by default only delegates to Form Runner.
-It is important that you secure Form Runner with proper form permissions, in particular.
+Even though you can configure the proxy portlet to display a specific app and form, by default it only delegates to Form Runner.
+So it is especially important to secure Form Runner with the appropriate form permissions.
 {% endhint %}

 [\[SINCE Orbeon Forms 2024.1.3\]](/release-notes/orbeon-forms-2024.1.3.md)

-The proxy portlet now performs filtering of incoming paths, and rejects access to disallowed pages as follows:
+The proxy portlet now filters incoming paths and blocks access to disallowed pages as follows:

 | Configuration  | Landing Page | Summary Page | New Page | Edit Page | View Page | Other Pages | Notes                |
 |----------------|--------------|--------------|----------|-----------|-----------|-------------|----------------------|